Battle of Scary Creek

-The Battle of Scary Creek was a minor battle fought during the American Civil War across the Kanawha River from present day Nitro in Putnam County, West Virginia on July 17, 1861.
+The Battle of Scary Creek was a minor battle fought on July 17, 1861, during the American Civil War in Scary across the Kanawha River from present day Nitro in Putnam County, West Virginia.
+It was the first Confederate victory in Kanawha Valley.

 Background

 The battle occurred three months after the beginning of the war and days before the first major battle at Manassas (Bull Run).

 Union forces under General Jacob Cox began a push up the Kanawha Valley from Ohio.
+In June and July, he had captured Ravenswood, Ripley, and Guyandotte, and he split his force into three columns to advance to Charleston.
+One column met Confederate resistance at Barboursville on July 13 and 14, while Cox’s main force established a camp near Poca.

-Confederate General Henry A. Wise commanded a few thousand troops stationed near present-day St. Albans, WV.
+Confederate General Henry A. Wise commanded a few thousand troops stationed near St. Albans, just south of Scary and Poca, and intended to halt the Union advance.